 The sixth annual German-Ukrainian Historical Commission conference, postponed to 2021 due to the pandemic, will be held in Berlin on September 17th-18th, 2021.
 Cooperation partners are the Holodomor Research and Education Center in Ukraine and the Institute for Eastern European Studies of the FU Berlin.
 The conference is sponsored by the DAAD with funds from the German Federal Foreign Office (AA).

 On the evening of September 17th, the German-Ukrainian Historical Commission invites all interested parties to attend the keynote speech by Italian historian and Holodomor expert Andrea Graziosi, who will give a lecture on "Famines and Genocides: a Global Perspective".
 The event will take place at Henry-Ford-Bau, Hörsaal C (Garystr.
 35-37) from 7 to 8.30 pm.
-For more information on how to attend, as well as the forthcoming conference program, please visit the DUHK website in German or in Ukrainian.
+For more information on how to participate and the conference program, which will be available soon, please visit the DUHK website in German or in Ukrainian.